-Revamped, the old fort which protected the city from potential outside invaders, is now a unique venue for corporate gatherings, weddings and retreats.
+Revamped, the old fort which protected the city from potential outside invaders is now a unique venue for corporate gatherings, weddings, and retreats.
 The barracks were transformed into an inn and the lawn is a location for outdoor events, including a classic lobster bake.
 Just off the Casco Bay, the inn is reached by ferry or boat and is only 20 minutes from the downtown Portland waterfront.
-Locals said catching a charter on the Joseph S. Kennedy UB85 boat is fun way to arrive on the island.
+Locals said catching a charter on the Joseph S. Kennedy UB85 boat is a fun way to arrive on the island.

 After breakfast, we boarded the Maine Brew Bus for a behind-the-scenes look at some of Maine’s craft breweries and distilleries.
-We had a great tour guide and a driver who did not imbibe, so the trip was a safe way to sample some of the local scene.
+We had a great tour guide and a driver who did not imbibe, so the trip was a safe way to sample some of the local scenes.
 Our first stop was to Sebago Brewing Company’s new home where the aroma of a wood fire or possibly barbecue filled the air.
 While the back of the building was abuzz with workers connecting lines in preparation for brewing and canning, the front of the house delivered a nice flight of the special craft beer that makes these Maine brewers so popular.
-Stop in and say hi to Kai, Brad and Tim if you are in the area.
+Stop in and say hi to Kai, Brad, and Tim if you are in the area.

 Next door, Hardshore Distilling Company is a different kind of distillery.
 Jordan Milne, the founder/distiller explained that he makes gin with botanicals for a bright, distinct flavor.
 The grain is grown on the founders’ farm and the product is distilled on-site in a 1,200-lite Arnold Holstein still.
 More products are being developed.